sashee/aws-management-account-starter/README.md

 ## Contents

-* CloudTrail multi-region organization trail to S3 bucket and CloudWatch Logs
+* CloudTrail multi-region organization trail to an S3 bucket
 * Notification for root account login
 * Notification for console sign-in
 * Notification for access denied errors